leinada/Business/bikeSharingML/README.md

 --------------------------------------------------------------
 - Problem Statement

 The Capital Bike Sharing dataset contains information related to one such bike sharing program underway in Washington DC.
-Dataset contains bike sharing details along with weather information question is
+Dataset contains bike sharing details along with weather information.

--- *can we forecast the demand for this rental program?*
+**Can we forecast demand for this rental program?**.

 This project requires Python 3.x and NumPy,pandas, matplotlib,seaborn, plotly
 and Sklearn ML libriaries